 * * *

 Now begins the build-up to a diabolic sport, which will culminate at the canto’s end.
 We might — if we were to remain within the courtly codes that mark this canto — consider this sport akin to an infernal jousting match: “the clash of tournaments, the rush of jousts” are after all present in the canto’s mock epic opening : “fedir torneamenti e correr giostra” (Inf.
 22.6).
 The poet draws our attention to this diabolic sport with a solemn address to the reader, reminiscent of the mock-heroic opening of this canto.
 The address to the reader features the severely out of place Latin word ludus (play or game), here barely vernacularized as ludo: “O tu che leggi, udirai nuovo ludo” (O you who read, hear now of this new sport [Inf.
 22.118]).
 This is a nuovo ludo: a novel game, a new sport never seen anywhere else.

 Io pensava così: “Questi per noi sono scherniti con danno e con beffa sì fatta, ch’assai credo che lor nòi.”
 (Inf.
 23.13-15)

 I thought: “Because of us, they have been mocked, and this inflicted so much hurt and scorn that I am sure they feel deep indignation.”

 Let us reconstruct the events that lead up to the nuovo ludo that concludes Inferno 22.
-The devils hook Ciampolo, and then offer the travelers the opportunity to speak with the barrater before they shred him (Inf.
+The devils hook Ciampolo, and then offer the travelers the opportunity to speak with the sinner before they shred him (Inf.
 22.31-63).
-Virgilio knows what interests Dante, and he asks Ciampolo whether there are any Italians under the pitch: “Or dì: de li altri rii / conosci tu alcun che sia latino / sotto la pece?
+Virgilio knows what interests Dante, and he asks Ciampolo whether there are any Italians under the pitch: “Or dì: de li altri rii / conosci tu alcun che sia latino / sotto la pece?”
 (Now tell: among the sinners / who hide beneath the pitch, / do you know any who are Italian?”
 [Inf.
 23.64-66]).
 In detailing the fellow sinners from whose company he has recently parted, Ciampolo focuses on two important figures from Sardinia: Frate Gomita and Michele Zanche (Inf.
 22.81-90).